DigitalPublishingToolkit/TOD18-Geoblocking/md/22ElkinsUSA.md

 platforms can represent a kind of access entitlement presuming that in a digitally connected age, one *should* be able to access everything.
-When this access is interrupted, as in when \#NBCFail led many Americans to engage in geoblocking circumvention, they serve as reminders that the United States is not a placeless, universal entity in the global media economy and that it can be subject to many of the disconnections and disjunctures that viewers around the world experience more regularly.
+When this access is interrupted, as in when \#NBCFail led many Americans to engage in geoblocking circumvention, it serves as a reminder that the United States is not a placeless, universal entity in the global media economy and that it can be subject to many of the disconnections and disjunctures that viewers around the world experience more regularly.